jdeluyck/kcoreorg-website/_posts/2016/2016-04-30-running-crashplan-headless-on-a-raspberry-pi-2.md

   - raspberry pi 2
   - rpi2
 ---
-In my grand scheme of &#8220;abuse all the low-power computing things!&#8221;, I&#8217;ve moved my crashplan backups over to the <a href="https://en.wikipedia.org/wiki/Raspberry_Pi" target="_blank">Raspberry Pi 2</a> (rpi2 for short).
+In my grand scheme of "abuse all the low-power computing things!", I've moved my crashplan backups over to the <a href="https://en.wikipedia.org/wiki/Raspberry_Pi" target="_blank">Raspberry Pi 2</a> (rpi2 for short).
 Installation is relatively painless: download the installer from <a href="https://www.code42.com/crashplan/download/" target="_blank">the crashplan site</a>, and unpack and execute.
 I installed mine under /opt/crashplan.

 Afterwards, there are some things to fix, though, as by default Crashplan is only supported on the Intel architecture: